-After December 31, 2007, you cannot be treated as an eligible individual for Archer MSA purposes unless:
+After 2007, you can't be treated as an eligible individual for Archer MSA purposes unless:

-- 1. You were an active participant for any tax year ending before January 1, 2008, or - 2.
-You became an active participant for a tax year ending after December 31, 2007, by reason of coverage under a high deductible health plan (HDHP) of an Archer MSA participating employer.
+- 1. You were an active participant for any tax year ending before 2008, or - You became an active participant for a tax year ending after 2007 by reason of coverage under a high deductible health plan (HDHP) of an Archer MSA participating employer.